Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ### The Problems with Phase Shifts

 The phase shifts has a similar issue to the two inaudible frequencies methods as it is still easily visible on a spectrogram.
-A method that would be able to avoid these problems is

 ## How to use our tool
 Our tool is coded in python and contains four files: **freqEncode.py**, **freqDecode.py**, **phaseEncode.py**, **phaseDecode.py**<br>